-We design Cambridge International A Level syllabuses based on learners having about 360 guided learning hours for a Cambridge International A Level.
-The number of hours a learner needs to achieve the qualification may vary according to local practice and their previous experience of the subject.
+We design Cambridge International A Level syllabuses to require about 360 guided learning hours for each Cambridge International A Level.
+The number of hours a learner needs to achieve the qualification may vary according to each school and the learners' previous experience of the subject.